BonesTheGhost/WebPG/README.md

 ========================== ISSUES To FIX - mobileFocus =========================
 [X]: Build basic core of mobile build scaling to tablet and desktop size correctly.
-[ ]: Look into env for iOS landscape mode safe area for 'home bar'.
+[0]: Look into env for iOS landscape mode safe area for 'home bar'.
-[ ]: Research how to specifically target Android MOBILE devices to try and have same mobile experience acroos operating systems.
+[0]: Research how to specifically target Android MOBILE devices to try and have same mobile experience acroos operating systems.
+[ ]: Need to add the hamburger menu functionality to the app before finalizing any more of the layout.
 ==================================================================================